yelsky-s/Image-captioning/README.md

 # Image-captioning
 Image captioning using TensorFlow and Flickr30K dataset In this project I didn't use any pretrained models.
 Both CNN and LSTM(RNN) models were built with TensorFlow (and Keras) libraries and trained on Flickr30K dataset.
-Code includes loading the dataset to Google Colab notebook from Kaggle datsets.
+Code includes loading the dataset to Google Colab notebook from Kaggle datasets.

 Model architecture illustration: